sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 Make sure:
 - The fullscreen notifications setting is enabled.
+- You are on the latest Dato and macOS version.
 - You have selected the correct calendars in the fullscreen notifications settings.
 - You have not muted the event.
 - You have not excluded the event with the “Exclude events” setting.
-- You have not already joined the event in the last 30 minutes.
+- You have not already joined the event in the last 15 minutes.

 #### What does the “Hide” button on an event do? {#hide-event}